 Oracle VM Server can also be used, but the rules for this are precise and complex and should be investigated thoroughly before implementation.

-Bearing all these facts in mind, it is no wonder that virtualization is one of the key reasons organizations become non-compliant.
+Bearing all these facts in mind, it is no wonder that virtualization is one of the key reasons organizations using Oracle become non-compliant.

-The Oracle Server Worksheet (OSW) is the report that you have to submit to LMS that details:
+The Oracle Server Worksheet (OSW) is the report the organization has to pull together that details: